harrylew25/home-sensors-dashboard/README.md

 --in actual production--

 - **Backend API (Production)**: In production, RTK Query's Workspace requests go to a real backend API.
 - **Smart Home Hub/IoT Platform**: This backend (Node.js, Python, AWS IoT, Home Assistant, etc.) acts as the bridge between your physical sensors/devices and your web application.
 For true real-time (push), it would likely use Web Sockets or MQTT.
-For this design, we're assuming it exposes an HTTP endpoint that we can poll.
 - **Physical Sensors/Devices**: The actual smart home hardware.

 ---